 4. Don’t Be Afraid to Do What Works for Others

 If you’re just getting started with blogging, don’t be afraid to try content structures that work.
 Lists, for example, often do really well on blogs.
 They’re straight forward, organized, and are manually aggregated by the writer.
-As we said before, you want to separate yourself from the noise, but you also want to format your content appropriately.
+As we said before, you want to separate yourself from the noise, but you Here is a selection of people having Uranus in leo weekly horoscope (around 3000 people). also want to format your content appropriately.
 Chris Garrett also recommends story-telling since it engages readers and requires the writer of the piece to entertain or captivate.
 Just like how someone might lose interest in a story you’re telling is too long without captivating cliff hangers and dramatic pauses, so should your blog post have a nice flow.
 If you’re telling a story about a challenge you faced in tutoring, consider adding mini headlines to frame your work and bold the points of your list so they grab the eye and allow the reader to scan an article before reading.